|Index||9 reviews in total|

 Unfortunately, Jiro Kuwata could not complete his graphic novel series "Eito-man."
 In the mid 1960's, just before completing the last installation, he was imprisoned for illegal possession of firearm--which is a grave offense in Japan.
 (The story writer Hirai and his publisher hired another cartoonist to finish the Eito-man series.
 However, Hirai was not satisfied with the finished product.)
 In the 1970's, Kuwata suffered from depression and alcohol dependency.
 Later, he became a born-again Buddhist.
 Finally, in the early 1990's Kuwata, who by this time became sober and regained his confidence, finished the very last installation of the Eito-man series.

 It is interesting that there is such a dynamic human drama even behind a children's cartoon series.
 I am glad that Kuwata, a child prodigy who completed his first graphic novel at the age of 13, overcame his alcohol problem and is currently utilizing his awesome talent.
 Kudos to Jiro Kuwata!!
+Also, may the soul of Hirai, who died in January of 2015, rest in peace.

 I remember this gem from my childhood, and have bought several DVDs